-The feature activates a Do Not Track header that will signal websites that the user wishes to opt out of behavioral tracking.
+The feature enables a Do Not Track header that signals websites that you want to opt out of behavioral tracking.
 Websites have to interpret the header correctly and advertisers need to abide by it for it to have a positive effect.

 The second change is only visible in pre releases of Firefox 4 Beta 12 or later.
 Mozilla has finally changed their mind and moved the link url information from the Firefox 4 address bar back to the bottom of the browser screen.
 The urls are now displayed in a Google Chrome like fashion in the lower left corner of the screen.
 Users who have the add-on bar enabled will notice that the link information are posted above the toolbar.